 Operating system: Windows 10

-Nvidia’s latest graphics cards have featured surprising performance in 4K gaming, but we weren’t expecting the GeForce RTX 2070 to deliver here.
+Nvidia’s latest graphics cards have featured surprising performance in 4K gaming, but we weren’t expecting the Nvidia RTX 2070 to deliver here.

 With our GeForce RTX 2070 test bench, we were able to play Strange Brigade and Forza Horizon 4 at a respectable 70 fps to 60 fps, respectively.
 Destiny 2 was the only game that really gave us any trouble, but frame rates remained in a playable 40 to 70 fps range.